Pablomartin11/UVash-shell/README.md

 # Unix Shell Project - UVash

 This project was made for *Operating Systems Structures* subject at University of Valladolid part of the Computer Science Degree which consists on develop a completely functional shell in Unix using the C languange.
-The explanation with more detail it resides at [laboratorio-eso](https://github.com/bsahelices/laboratorio-eso/tree/master/Practica2).
+The explanation with more detail resides at [laboratorio-eso](https://github.com/bsahelices/laboratorio-eso/tree/master/Practica2).

 Also (increasingly) available are some tests to see if the code works; The testing framework that is currently available is found [here](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/tester).